LindenParkesLab/snaplab.github.io/docs/rutgers/index.md

 ## Booking Travel

 All travel is booked and reimbursed via Concur.
 See the [Booking travel at Rutgers]({{ site.baseurl }}/docs/rutgers/booking_travel) tutorial for more information.

+## General Reimbursement

+All general reimbursement is handled via Concur.
+See the [General Reimbursement]({{ site.baseurl }}/docs/rutgers/reimbursement_general) tutorial for more information.